sup2232/smolm-125M-can-self-improve-lie-/README.md

 License	MIT
 arXiv	cs.LG or cs.CL
 The paper is short (8-10 pages).
 The code is already written.
 The analysis is already done.

-You have enough to publish.
-What's left is formatting and pushing.

-Yes.
-This is the publishable result.
-And it changes the paper.
-The agent is right.
-The three sweeps are confirmations of what the literature already suspects.
-What just happened is new.

 What just happened
 The guard — headroom(discovery, accuracy, min_gap=0.02) — approved training because discovery > accuracy + 0.02.
 But the dense reward can rise entirely from partial credit on tasks the model already half-solves.
 No new task needs to be solved for the gap to open.